fisadev/fisa-vim-config/README.rst

     * `F11` = go down on the stack
     * `F12` = go up on the stack

-   You should watch the [video tutorial](http://www.youtube.com/watch?v=kairdgZCD1U&feature=player_embedded), I can't explain all its usage here.
+   You should watch the `video tutorial <http://www.youtube.com/watch?v=kairdgZCD1U&feature=player_embedded>`_, I can't explain all its usage here.

    FAQ: Why there isn't a keyboard shortcut to start the debugger?